andrewsafa/kitcho-family/RAILWAY_DEPLOYMENT_GUIDE.md

 - Railway provides an ephemeral filesystem.
 Any files written during runtime (like uploads) will not persist after application restarts.
 Use external storage services for persistent file storage.
 - For production deployments, ensure that your SESSION_SECRET is a secure random string and is kept confidential.
 - Monitor your application performance and logs in the Railway dashboard.

+## Managing Database Backups

+Railway doesn't provide automatic database backups for all tiers.
+Consider implementing the following:

+1. Use the backup-scheduler.ts in your application to automate regular database backups
+2. Configure email notifications for backup success/failure
+3. Store backups in secure cloud storage

+## Scaling Your Application

+As your application grows:

+1. Upgrade your Railway plan for more resources
+2. Consider using a CDN for static assets
+3. Optimize your database queries
+4. Implement caching strategies